x-govuk/govuk-eleventy-plugin/docs/layouts.md

 ---
 layout: sub-navigation
-order: 3
+order: 4
 title: Layouts
-description: The plugin offers a number of layouts to match the type of content you want write.
+description: Choose a layout to match the type of content you want write.
 ---

 {% for page in collections.layout %}